anuchandy/coffeemaker/README.md

 }
 ```

-Note that this routine returns when it sees the eventChan is closed.
-The eventChan will be closed when we switch off the coffee-maker.
+This routine returns when it sees the eventChan is closed.
+The eventChan will be closed when we switch-off the coffee-maker.

-#### Coffee-machine Hardware monitoring (polling)
+#### Coffee-machine Hardware monitoring (polling) [Publisher]

 Coffee maker uses a seperate Go routine to poll the state of various hardware components and publish those states via EventAggregator.